 This project was identified through the TIP development process and was added to the TIP in April 2017.
-The study is funded using \$205,000 in STBGP-U funds (Key No. 20744) in FY 2018 from the adopted 2018-2023 SKATS TIP.
+The study is funded using \$205,000 in STBGP-U funds (Key No. 20744) from the adopted 2018-2023 SKATS TIP.
 Activities by Marion County (and consultants, if used) will be funded by this Key Number.
-SKATS will use PL and STPBG-U funds from the UPWP.
+SKATS will use STPBG-U funds from the UPWP.

 The intent of the Corridor Plan is for Marion County and city of Salem to have a common agreement on the ultimate purpose of Cordon Road (both regionally and locally), including access management, number of lanes, and non-automobile facilities along the corridor.
-Therefore, the majority of the work is for policy discussion, consideration of options, and final agreement between the two governments, not engineering analysis.
+Therefore, the majority of the work the Corridor Management Plan is policy discussion, consideration of options, and final agreement between the two governments, not engineering analysis.